mudssrali/.NETFramework/EAD2019/CSS.md

 # Intro to CSS - Cascading Style Sheet

-CSS (Cascading Style Sheets) is used to style and lay out web pages — for example, to alter the font, color, size, and spacing of your content, split it into multiple columns, or add animations and other decorative features
+CSS (Cascading Style Sheets) is used to style and lay out web pages — for example, to alter the font, color, size, and spacing of your content, split it into multiple columns, or add animations and other decorative features.

+`OR`

+Cascading Style Sheets (CSS) are used to paint, format, and layout web pages.
+Their capabilities span concepts as simple as text color to 3D perspective.

 There are three different ways to apply CSS to an HTML document that you'll commonly come across